TK-data/BilparkApp/README.md

 Components, containers, modules and other parts of the React "Dashboard" Application.

 ## Database
-We use [MySQL](https://www.mysql.com/) for the database.
-Set up your own MySQL database and use [TKdata_create-tables.sql](TKdata_create-tables.sql) to create all the tables you need for the project.
+We use [MySQL](https://www.mysql.com/) for the database, but you can set up your own MySQL database and Sailsjs will create all the tables for you.
+If you want to use a different database you can read more about adapters here: https://sailsjs.com/documentation/concepts/extending-sails/adapters

 ## Sailsjs Backend Description
 Our back-end is based on [Sails](https://sailsjs.com/), an MVC and API framework that builds upon Express.js for Node.js